-- In an event of a child or young person being at immediate risk a direct referral to Children’s Social Care is required.
+- In an event of a child or young person being at immediate risk a direct referral to Children’s Social Care or the Police is required.

-Referrals must always be made to Children’s Social Care (telephone numbers can be found on page 11 of this document) if there are signs that a child under the age of 18 years, or an unborn baby (in the case of a teenage parent):
+Referrals must always be made to Children’s Social Care if there are signs that a child under the age of 18 years, or, in the case of a teenage parent, an unborn baby

 - Is suffering or has suffered abuse and/or neglect